communitiesuk/mhclg-epc-alpha/docs/_userresearch/citizen_users_research.md

 * Tested and validated the hypothesis that citizen users will self serve information about energy certificates if it was presented clearly and included up to date information
 * Tested and dispelled the hypothesis that citizen users need a way to opt out of having their address included in the register after it has already been added to the register.

-### User needs from Discovery phase
-Tenant
-* Need information including the EPC to decide which property to rent
-* Need to check rating and complain to have improvements made if EPC is an F or G

-Buyer
-* Need to see EPC ratings to decide what property to buy
-* Need the EPC to obtain a specialised mortgage

-Home owner
-* Need expert guidance on what to do to improve energy performance

-Seller
-* Need to have an EPC shortly after placing on the market and before sale
-* Need to send EPC to buyer via agent or solicitor

-Landlord
-* Need to have an EPC to rent out my property
-* Need to send EPC to new tenant via agent or solicitor

-Estate agent
-* Need to attach the EPC to the property
-* Need to provide the EPC to the buyer on behalf of the seller

-Letting agent
-* Need to attach the EPC to the property
-* Need to provide the EPC to the tenant on behalf of the landlord

-Builders
-* Need EPC to be lodged quickly

-Property investors
-* Decide when to invest in improvements

 ## Discovery backlog for Alpha
 Things the Discovery team identified needed to be explored during the Alpha phase: